Climbing Wilson Peak | An Exposed Class 3 Climb

 Climbing Wilson Peak, like its neighbors El Diente Peak and Mt.
 Wilson, is a dangerous endeavor.
 While more manageable than its class 4 sister peaks, it’s an exposed climb with significant risk of rockfall.
 The climb up the Southwest Ridge is a long day, better for more experienced peak baggers.
 However the view of the southern San Juans from this perch on the range’s edge is glorious to say the least.
 Before climbing Wilson Peak, plan your trip with my route guide below.

 Climbing Wilson Peak: Fast Facts

 Climbing Wilson Peak - Southwest Ridge Route

-This Wilson Peak route guide takes the Rock of Ages approach, but you can also use the Navajo Basin Approach to reach the Rock of Ages saddle and carry on with this route guide from there.
-Your adventure climbing Wilson Peak begins at the Rock of Ages trailhead.
-Leave your car and begin to hike south.
+Most people take the Rock of Ages approach to climb Wilson Peak, but you can also use the Navajo Basin Approach to reach the Rock of Ages saddle and carry on with this route guide from there.
+You’ll start climbing Wilson Peak at the Rock of Ages trailhead.
+Leave your car and begin to hike south on the main trail.
 Stay left at the first junction you come to.

 Follow the trail along the basin, avoiding turn-off’s that lead to private property along the way.
 Near 12,100 feet leave the main mining road you’ve followed to the right along a trail.

 Hike along to the center of the basin past an old, crumbling rock house.
 Continue to the end of the basin and and turn right, following the trail up a steep slope.
 Around 12,600 turn left to traverse more steep slopes before you reach the Rock of Ages Saddle.
 This is a good spot to stop for a rest and snack, and to check the weather conditions before continuing onward.

 Head east from the saddle along a good trail, and then traverse along a steep slope to reach a small saddle between Wilson Peak and Gladstone Peak.
 From here the route features significant class 3 climbing and exposure.